katsudonik/stock_crawler/main/lstmpy.md

 predict rate is low...

 next
-should train from longer term's date
+should train from longer term's data